Lori Palatnik: Honors

-In 2022, Lori was named as "One of the 50 of Our Favorite Jewish Women Right Now" by JOOL.
+In 2022, Lori was named "One of the 50 of Our Favorite Jewish Women Right Now" by JOOL.

 In 2020, the Israeli government chose her to light "The Diaspora Torch", one of 12 torches at Israel's 72nd Independence Day ceremony.
 "Momentum works tirelessly to strengthen Jewish identity and connection to Israel through young mothers in their communities," wrote Culture and Sports Minister Miri Regev.
 "Rebbetzin Lori is a leading, unique and exciting version of the 'Queen of the Desert', a Zionist who loves Israel, two values for which Momentum never stops striving."

 In 2020, Izzy named her one of the "Global Jewish 100", recognizing people who are moving Jewish culture forward in the world.
 Individuals were selected according to their accomplishments, influence and impact.

 In 2020, the Times of Israel featured her blog post about the coronavirus.

 In 2015 Hadassah added her to the list of "Most Outstanding Jewish American Women of Our Time".

 In 2013 she was recognized as one of the nation's "Ten Women to Watch" by Jewish Women International.

 In 2010, she was a semi-finalist for the Jewish Community Heroes award presented by the Jewish Federations of North America.
 She received 25,208 online votes out of 311,265 votes cast.

 Her 2002 book, Gossip: Ten Pathways to Eliminate It from Your Life and Transform Your Soul (co-authored with Bob Burg), was featured on the Dr. Laura show as a recommended book.